rogeralexmiller/Quisitive/docs/api-endpoints.md

 - `GET /api/answers/:answerId/comments`
   - index of all comments for an answer
+- `GET /api/questions/:questionId/comments`
+  - index of all comments for an question
 - `POST /api/answers/:answerId/comments`
   - Create comment for an answer
+- `POST /api/questions/:questionId/comments`
+  - Create comment for an question
 - `GET /api/comments/:id`
   - Get a single comment
 - `PATCH /api/comments/:id`